Last Updated on January 1, 2023

 Chiroflow Premium Water Pillow

 This Chiroflow pillow is yet another one from the top end of the market.
 First, the thread count is a generous 300.
 This makes for a more durable design as well as an added level of comfort.
 Continuing with the theme of added comfort, this water based pillow is filled with an exclusive material known as Dacron.
-This is special and exclusive fiber which offers an extra level of both comfort and support, which might be beneficial to those with chronic neck pain.
+This is a special and exclusive fiber which offers an extra level of both comfort and support, which might be beneficial to those with chronic neck pain.

 Measuring 20” x 28”, this one can fit standard and queen size pillowcases.
 The directions come with water measurements for different levels of firmness, which can help you to find the most comfortable level for you.
 Filled all the way, this is a heavy pillow which weighs a whopping 20 pounds!
 If you have trouble lifting objects due to recent surgery or a chronic condition, this might not be the best option out there.

 The thermal layer on this product wraps around the water pouch, bouncing your body heat back towards you.
 This might be a useful feature for anyone looking for a warmer chiropractic pillow when sleeping.